-If under-inflated (puncture, low pres-

-sure, etc.), the warning light lights up on the instrument panel.
+If under-inflated (puncture, low pressure, etc.), the warning light on the instrument panel comes on.
 See "Tyre pressure loss warning" in Section 2.

-With the engine running and the parking brake applied.
+With the engine running and the parking brake applied,

+- unroll the hose from the container; - connect the compressor hose 3 to the container's inlet 8; - depending on the vehicle, connect the container 8 to the compressor from the container recess 7; - unscrew the valve cap on the relevant wheel and screw on the container's inflation adapter 1; - disconnect any accessories previously connected to the vehicle's accessories sockets; - adapter 2 must be connected to the vehicle accessories socket;
-- Disconnect any accessories previously connected to the vehicle's accessories sockets: - Refer to the information on the inflation kit compressor located in the vehicle's luggage compartment and follow the instructions: - inflate the tyre to the recommended pressure (please refer to the information in the section on "Tyre pressures"): - after a maximum of 15 minutes, stop inflating and read the pressure (on the pressure gauge 1);

-Note: while the bottle is emptying (approximately 30 seconds), the pressure gauge 1 will indicate briefly a pressure of 6 bar, then the pressure drops.

-- Adjust the pressure: to increase it, continue inflation with the kit.
-To reduce it, press the button 2.
+- press switch 4 to inflate the tyre to the recommended pressure (please refer to the information in the section on "Tyre pressure"); - after a maximum of 15 minutes, stop inflating and read the pressure (on pressure gauge 5). - Note: while the container is emptying (approximately 30 seconds), the pressure gauge 5 will briefly indicate a pressure of up to 6 bar.
+The pressure will then drop. - adjust the pressure: to increase it, continue inflation with the kit; to reduce it, press button 6.